2023 Most Popular Health Sciences & Services Bachelor's Degree Trade Schools in the Southeast Region

 Read full report on Health Sciences & Services at The University of Tampa

-Nicholls State University landed the #13 spot in the 2023 rankings for the most popular bachelor’s degree health sciences & services programs.
-Located in the small city of Thibodaux, Nicholls State University is a public college with a moderately-sized student population.
+With a ranking of #13, Nicholls State University did quite well on this year’s most popular schools for health sciences & services students working on their bachelor’s degree.
+Located in the small city of Thibodaux, Nicholls State University is a public school with a moderately-sized student population.

 Women make up 82% of the health science majors at the school.